Coquitlam—Port Coquitlam

 Coquitlam—Port Coquitlam is a federal electoral district in British Columbia.
 It encompasses a portion of the former electoral district of Port Moody—Westwood—Port Coquitlam.

+History

 Coquitlam—Port Coquitlam was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 2015 Canadian federal election, where Liberal MP Ron McKinnon won in the riding.

+Following the 2022 electoral redistribution, Coquitlam—Port Coquitlam lost the Eagle Ridge area and the western half of the Westwood Plateau to Port Moody—Coquitlam.

 Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: